Duration: one hour without interval

 Surtitles provided by Prescott Studio

-“Misericordia tells of a squalid world, full of poverty, illiteracy and provincialism, and explores a hell of terrible degradation, ever-increasingly ignored by society.
+“Misericordia is a contemporary tale.
 It tells of the fragility of women, and their desperate and limitless solitude”.

 written and directed by Emma Dante